datanav/docs/configuration.rst

 Pipes
 =====

-A pipe defines the flow of data from a *datasource* to a *sink* on some schedule as defined by the pump settings.
+A pipe defines the flow of data from a *source* to a *sink* on some schedule as defined by the pump settings.
-Optionally, a pipe may define an ordered list of transforms that are applied to entities as they flow from the *datasource* to the *sink*.
+Optionally, a pipe may define an ordered list of transforms that are applied to entities as they flow from the *source* to the *sink*.
 The pump "pumps" data in the form of entities from the source to the sink at regular or scheduled intervals.
 A chain of transforms can be placed in between the source and the sink, so that entities are transformed on their way to the sink.